 Impairment indicates that it is probable that the lender will be unable to collect all amounts due according to the terms of the loan agreement.
-Unless the loan is fully secured by readily marketable collateral and there is objective evidence that provides reasonable assurance of timely repayment of principal and interest, the Company will determine whether there is objective evidence of an impairment loss by using the following criteria to determine that there is objective evidence of an impairment loss:
+Unless the loan is fully secured by readily marketable collateral and there is objective evidence that provides reasonable assurance of timely repayment of principal and interest, the Company will determine whether there is objective evidence of an impairment loss by using the following criteria: Arrears of either principal or interest for more than 3 months (90 days);

-- Arrears of either principal or interest for more than 3 months (90 days); - Indications of insolvency proceedings; - Un-resolved breaches in loan covenants; - Adverse economic conditions that correlate historically with defaults in the Company affecting a group of assets including deterioration in the value of collateral.
+- Indications of insolvency proceedings;

+- Un-resolved breaches in loan covenants:

+- Adverse economic conditions that correlate historically with defaults in the Company affecting a group of assets including deterioration in the value of collateral.